 The book "Agile!
-The Good, the Hype and the Ugly" by Bertrand Meyer provides a review of agile principles, techniques and tools.
-It explores the agile methods Extreme Programming, Lean Software, Scrum and Crystal and provides suggestions on what to use or not to use from them, based on software engineering principles and research and personal experience of the book author.
+The Good, the Hype and the Ugly" provides a review of agile principles, techniques and tools.
+It explores the agile methods Extreme Programming, Lean Software, Scrum and Crystal.
+4

 When developers become Tech Leads they have to find a balance between leading teams and continuing to do technical work.
 A book of stories on situations, challenges and approaches for leading teams.